 - Durable medical equipment, as defined by 55 Pa.
-Code Chapter 1123 and the MA State Plan; - Air conditioning systems or units, heating systems or units, water purifiers, air purifiers, vaporizers, dehumidifiers, and humidifiers; - Recreational or exercise equipment; and - Swimming pools, hot tubs, whirlpools and whirlpool equipment, and health club memberships.
+Code Chapter 1123 and the MA State Plan; - Air conditioning systems or units, heating systems or units, water purifiers, air purifiers, vaporizers, dehumidifiers, and humidifiers; - Video monitoring equipment that will be installed or used in the participant's bedroom or bathroom; - · Recreational or exercise equipment; and - Swimming pools, hot tubs, whirlpools and whirlpool equipment, and health club memberships.